Trump calls for immediate ceasefire in Ukraine and says a US withdrawal from NATO is possible

 Asked on NBC's “Meet the Press” if he were actively working to end the nearly 3-year-old Ukraine war, Trump said, “I am.”

-Trump's call for an immediate ceasefire went beyond the public policy stands taken by both the Biden administration and Ukraine and drew a cautious response from Zelenskyy.
-It also marks Trump's wading unusually deeply into efforts before his inauguration on Jan.
-20 to resolve one of the major global crises facing the lame-duck Biden administration.
+Trump's call for an immediate ceasefire went beyond the public policy stands taken by the Biden administration and Ukraine and drew a cautious response from Zelenskyy.
+It also marks Trump wading unusually deeply into efforts before his Jan.
+20 inauguration to resolve one of the major global crises facing the lame-duck Biden administration.

 Trump made his proposal after a weekend meeting in Paris with French and Ukrainian leaders in Paris, where many world leaders gathered to celebrate the restoration of Notre Dame cathedral after a devastating fire.
 None of the advisers traveling with him appeared to have expertise on Ukraine.